Utica Zoo Interactive Map

 River Otter

-River otters are semi-aquatic mammals found exclusively on North American coasts and waterways.
+River Otters are semi-aquatic mammals found exclusively on North American coasts and waterways.
 They are adept navigators in the water as well as on land and can transition from one to the other with ease.
 This is thanks in part to their webbed paws for swimming and walking as well as their water-repellent fur.
 They are predators and are known to eat quite a variety of things from fish to amphibians to small turtles and small mammals.
 They are also commonly known for being playful and energetic.
-They other wrestle, chase, and swim with other otters in the wild.
-These games are on of the methods that otters use to learn how to hunt for food and even fight for survival if the necessity arises.
+They often wrestle, chase, and swim with other otters in the wild.
+This is one method that these animals can learn how to hunt for food and even fight for survival if the necessity arises.

 Our Otters: